rithmschool/sql_curriculum/Unit-02/01-joins.md

-# Joins and Associations
+# SQL Associations

 ### Objectives:

 By the end of this chapter, you should be able to:

-- Compare and contrast common associations between tables
+- Define __foreign key__
-- Read data from associated tables using inner, outer and cross joins
+- Create a one to many (1:M) association in SQL
-- Understand and use set operations like `UNION`, `UNION ALL`, `INTERSECT` and `EXCEPT`
+- Create a many to many association in SQL

 ### Foreign Key